CarolinaChavezDavid/Learning-React/README.md

 ```

 #### Promises
-they are asyncronous with **async** we can make a function to return a promise, with the async we may handle errors with try-catch
+they are asyncronous with **async** we can make a function to return a promise, and with the async, we may handle errors with try-catch
 ```
 const promise = new Promise ((resolve, reject) => {
  //http call